prpole/dissertation/chapter2/main.md

 vegetables, were their own blacksmiths and carpenters, made their own shoes---yes, and spun the cloth of the clothes they wore.
-And something of the wistfulness in [her brother]'s face she could see as she recollected it when he talked of his dream of taking up government land.[@london_valley_1999]
+And something of the wistfulness in [her brother]'s face she could see as she recollected it when he talked of his dream of taking up government land.[@london_valley_1999 143]

 The fantasy they engage in is uchronistic, a desire to go back to a pre-alienated state of production and *keep* it un-alienated, creating an alternate present and revising their horizon of possible futures.
-What attracts Saxon is the self-sufficiency that results laborers owning the means of production; yearning for escape from "labor unions and employers' associations" is the same wish that motivated London's revolutionary socialism.
+What attracts Saxon is the self-sufficiency that results from laborers owning the means of production; yearning for escape from "labor unions and employers' associations" is the same wish that motivated London's revolutionary socialism.
 In other words, though it is framed as a movement backwards in time, this is no Luddite